-FinchJog Notes:
+FinchMove Notes:

-• Provide setDistance() methods for both the left and right wheels.
-These methods should assume that duration is already specified and deal appropriately with the case in which duration = 0.
+- Provide setVelocity() methods for both the left and right wheels.
+These methods should assume that duration is already specified. - For FinchMove execution: use the setWheelVelocities() method provided in the Finch API (do not use setWheelDistancesToTravel()).

-Milestone 4: Create the FinchActionList Class
+Milestone 5: Create the FinchActionList Class